khairuzzaman-debug/cs8630-A/README.md

 # Jupyter Notesbooks
-Introduction to Visualization Technologies in Common Use
+Introduction to Visualization Technologies in Common Use.
+This is my fork and I have tried to update the README

 ## Setup Environment
 1. Make sure you have python3 installed.
 Brew for OSX, you might consider using the WSL on Windows.
 Linux package managers include `dnf` and `apt` depending on your distribution.